 No. And yes.

-Whilst Artificial Intelligence (‘AI’) tools have boomed in the hunt for VAT evasion, its over confidence in delivering ‘hallucinatory’ written advice has sunk it as a credible advisor.
+Whilst Artificial Intelligence (‘AI’) tools have boomed in the hunt for VAT evasion, its over confidence in ‘generative AI’ in delivering ‘hallucinatory’ written advice has sunk it as a credible advisor.
 Its lack of expertise or semantic intelligence means it is flawed for a heavily coded subject like tax.
 AI does not know any tax laws or case law.
 It just looks for patterns, millions of them, and tries assemble them.
-And where it can’t find a clear result, it will make one up – hence the ‘hallucinations’, even harmful and biased results.
+And where it can’t find a clear result, it will make one up – hence the ‘hallucinations’ of sometimes harmful and biased results.
 This inherent problem – no knowledge or common sense – is not some bug that will be fixed soon.
 It’s inherent to how generative AI

 But it’ll be overcoming that problem soon via integrating with existing tax tech, with its logic and complete legislative knowledge to produce something very close to the advice that is today produced by traditional advisors.

 But that still leaves questions over its adoption.
 For example, how to charge for instant AI advice if it didn’t require a highly qualified VAT (insert any tax or law professional) 2.5 hours at €250 per hour?